-The ongoing services you provide can eliminate a huge burden for a restaurant’s in-house IT staff, and that value will help you retain customers, adding to predictable monthly revenue for your business.
+Your ongoing services can eliminate a huge burden for a restaurant’s in-house IT staff.
+In addition, that value will help you retain customers, adding to predictable monthly revenue for your business.

 PCI Compliance as a Service solution vendors can provide you with tools specifically designed for restaurant compliance and security, including vulnerability scanning, monitoring and assessment tools.
-Your vendors will also offer you and your clients the technical support you need.
+Vendors will also offer you and your clients the technical support you need.